-- The Cost Certificate as at August 31, 2017; - The adoption of the extrapolated termination value funded ratio of 105.4% as at August 31, 2017 for purposes of calculating lump sum payments from the Plan for Teachers with a termination date on or after March 27, 2018. - The annual review of the Funding Policy (no modifications required): - The Statement of Investment Policies was updated to apply changes to the asset mix, as well as apply amendments which were housekeeping in nature. - The KPMG Audit Findings Report for the audit of the NBTPP for the fiscal year ended December 31, 2017; - The Financial Statements of the NBTPP for the year ended December 31, 2017, as audited by KPMG; and - Amendment to the Plan Text: - Amended in order to temporarily suspend a provision (for the period of July 1, 2018 to June 30, 2020) related to the 80-day supply teaching limit per school year for NBTPP retirees.
+- The Actuarial Valuation Report as at August 31, 2019; - The adoption of the extrapolated termination value funded ratio of 108.9% as at August 31, 2019 for purposes of calculating lump sum payments from the Plan for termination date on or after May 7, 2020; - The annual review and amendments to the Funding Policy to reflect changes to the discount rate, the inflation rate assumption and an update to the retirement assumption; - The annual review and amendments to the Statement of Investment Policies to reflect changes resulting from the asset liability / asset mix update, benchmark changes for operational simplicity, and amendments which were housekeeping in nature; - The KPMG Audit Findings Report for the audit of the NBTPP for the fiscal year ended December 31, 2019; - The Financial Statements of the NBTPP for the year ended December 31, 2019, as audited by KPMG; and - Amendments to the Plan Text: - To extend the temporary suspension of a provision (for the period of July 1, 2020 to June 30, 2022) related to the 80-day supply teaching limit per school year for NBTPP retirees.

-The Board met all regulatory filing and disclosure requirements outlined under the Pension Benefits Act and the Income Tax Act (Canada).
+The Board met all regulatory filing and disclosure requirements outlined under the Pension Benefits Act and the Income Tax Act.